krz8/petulant/manual.md

 As I begin to develop native executable applications for both Windows and Unix-like environment (hat tip to the wonderful [Roswell][] project), I saw a “one size fits all” problem.
-I looked through several other command line option and argument parsers for CL, and they all seem to expect their users to follow POSIX (or GNU) style command line parsing.
+I looked through several other command-line option and argument parsers for CL, and they all seem to expect their users to follow POSIX (or GNU) style command-line parsing.

 Sure, that's fine for people who use Unix-derived systems, but I can easily imagine the frustration and irritation of Windows users